Batmanian/KeithDunstan/src/posts/no-brains-at-all/5_the_sprog.md

 I did two circuits, made a last careful approach and in my euphoria hit the ground with a most indelicate bump.
 There was one hop, another and I was down.

 After the first solo there was another and another and another.
-There were even solo cross-country exercises, with visits to Shepparton and Tocumwa.I.
+There were even solo cross-country exercises, with visits to Shepparton and Tocumwal.
 One day when I was flying at 800 metres I spotted the crack Victorian streamlined train, the Spirit of Progress.

 `This is Cobber Kane, DFC, swinging to the attack!'